csc3942014/group4/README.md

 The repo is in group4 directory... do "git pull" to download the latest version

+## Flow

+To add your changes:
+- git add .
+- git commit -am "What you did"
+- git push

+To pull the latest changes:
+- git pull

 ## Setting up Rails App

 #### Add devise to Gemfile